 What is the Difference Between a BA and BS?

 Typically speaking, the difference in a BA and a BS is going to come down to the kind of coursework you undertake.
 There are many subjects (like Psychology and Engineering) that offer both types of degree.
+A BS tends to focus more on math and science, while a BA tends to focus more on the humanities.
+Students are usually expected to make a decision about what type of degree they will pursue relatively early on.

 For the most part, you can assume that all BA paths will have more requirements in the liberal arts than most BS degrees.
 This will usually include more courses in the languages, fine arts, and social science.
 BS degrees, on the other hand, will often require students to pursue higher-level math courses and higher level sciences to finish their degrees.